 This chapter explains the provisions relating to child support debts and covers:

-The CSA may, at its discretion, request that debt is recovered from the FTB paid to an individual who owes a child support debt.
+Child Support may, at its discretion, request that debt is recovered from the FTB paid to an individual who owes a child support debt.
 Child support debts recovered from FTB payments are paid to the Child Support Registrar.

 Individuals who fail to pay a child support debt in respect of one or more designated child support children (1.1.D.75) by the due date, and who are also entitled to be paid FTB for those children, may have their child support debts recovered from their FTB payments.
 The FTB payment for those children may be reduced to nil as a result of the deductions.